1m1-github/FairMarket/Notes.md

 Not formalized in this whitepaper.

 <br></br>
+## forecaseting subjective order
+Using learner algorithms (information) to mimic the users subj order and offer that order or random.

+<br></br>
 ## total ordering
 Objective bids already have deterministic ordering.
 If subjective bids are presented in time order, we get a total ordering using the sellers subjective value function.
 The total ordering is known only to the seller.